designstem/projects/dyes/index.md

 ---

+| 1 1 1 1 1
+| 2 3 4 5 6
+| rows: auto

 # Biology/Chemistry 8: List of food residues that contain tannins

-Avocado stones
-Avocado skins (especially Hass variety)
-Pomegranate skins
-Red onion peels
-Black tea
-Rooibos tea

----
+-

 <img src="./images/fruit1.jpg" />

+Avocado stones and Avocado skins (especially Hass variety)

+-

 <img src="./images/fruit2.jpg" />

+Pomegranate skins

+-

 <img src="./images/fruit3.jpg" />

+Red onion peels

+-

 <img src="./images/fruit4.jpg" />

+Black tea

+-

 <img src="./images/fruit5.jpg" />

+Rooibos tea

 ---

 # Biology/Chemistry 9 Mordants

 People are becoming more conscious about the issues related to fast fashion and use of toxic dyes.
-One of the least mentioned topics is mordants.
+One of the least mentioned topics is **mordants**.

 It is important to consider using natural dyes since most natural dyes are not particularly toxic in themselves, but a mordant is invariably required for development of shade and dye fixation.

-Typically, a mordant is a heavy metal salt of aluminium, iron, copper, chromium or tin and have an effect to our health and environment.
-(See Ref1)
+Typically, a mordant is a heavy metal salt of aluminum, iron, copper, chromium or tin and have an effect to our health and environment. ***TODO*** See Ref1

 There are some alternatives to using the metal salts mordants.
 For example the material of the pot used for extracting the dye and dyeing can have an mordanting effect and different materials lead to different colors.
-Usually iron pots darken the color especially if there are tannins present and aluminium pots help to bring out the yellows from brown onion peels.
+Usually iron pots darken the color especially if there are tannins present and aluminum pots help to bring out the yellows from brown onion peels.

 <f-notes>